 Rosehill Cemetery is known for the many Civil War soldiers who are buried here.
 For history buffs, it is truly a one-of-a-kind experience.

 The Civil War section of the cemetery sits near the entrance and pays tribute to the lives lost in this historic American war.
 Each of the burial sites is marked with the same marker and is a solemn reminder of our nation’s history.
-In the administrative building, there is a Civil War museum that opened in 1995 and displays artifacts from the war.
 We offer a walking tour with a map of where Civil War soldiers are buried.
 Additionally, there are 3 services held every Memorial Day to commemorate these individuals, along with all of our war veterans.

 Many notable Chicagoans, including a former vice president, many mayors, several governors, the founder of Sears and the founder of Montgomery Ward, are buried at Rosehill Cemetery.
 We offer a walking tour that includes a detailed map of the Chicago notables buried here.
 Of course, you don’t have to be a politician or start a department store to be interred in Rosehill—we welcome families of all backgrounds, cultures and religions.